Hint: most pets DON’T like explosions.

 Instead of going to the fireworks show, stay home with your pet and play with them.
 This will help keep them calm and let’s be honest, they always love to play with you!

 Background noise can help drown out the sudden loud booms of fireworks and help keep your dog from getting startled.
 Your dog may like KCMQ’s All American Weekend.

-Just follow these steps and hopefully your pet gets to enjoy the holiday as much as you do!
+Just follow these pet safety tips for the 4th of July and your pet will enjoy the holiday as much as you do!